EnochRick/xeto/readme.md

 - [ ] #2: SiteAirPressureSensor was created, and it's intended to be a “Building Static Pressure” type, but I didn’t see a tag in Haystack for “whole building stuff” beyond the “site” tag.
 Not sure the “site” tag’s intended use fits what I did here.

 - [x] 3# The `misc-points.xeto` now has some types that could probably be merged into specific ph.points files, which would fit their intent and clean up `misc-points.xeto`.
 I may make these changes to the source, but I am still testing the waters with this, so in the meantime, please “bless this mess” 😉

+- [ ] 4#: fix `ph.points` so local copy of skyspark can compile it

 Cheers - EnochRick